Father Callahan: 2004 miniseries

 In the 2004 Salem's Lot miniseries, Father Callahan was portrayed by James Cromwell.
 The beginning of the miniseries shows an event taking place after most of the story; Ben Mears enters a homeless shelter in a big city and sees Callahan giving out food.
 Mears confronts Callahan and chases him up some stairs where they struggle.
 Callahan shoots Mears, but Mears pushes himself and Callahan out a window and the two of them land on a police car.
 The rest of the film is told in flashback as Ben explains to a hospital orderly why he attacked Callahan.

 Callahan is generally portrayed as in the novel, but after Barlow forces him to drink his blood, Callahan does not leave town in shame.
-Instead, he takes Straker's place as Barlow's attendant.
-Callahan later visits Matt Burke in the hospital and murders him.
-After Ben Mears destroys Barlow, Callahan then leads the remaining vampires of Salem's Lot as his new unholy congregation while the town burns around them.
+Instead, Barlow makes him visit Matt Burke in the hospital and murder him.

 As Ben Mears tells his story to the orderly, Callahan is suffocated with a pillow by Mark Petrie in the hospital.

 The framing story of Callahan now living in a big city, working in a homeless shelter and his being pushed out of an upper storey window are clearly inspired by the events in the Dark Tower: Wolves of the Calla novel, though the miniseries does not use any of the further material featuring Callahan from the other Dark Tower books, which feature his return and redemption.